ASOS Return Policy: Time to Make Sense of ALL The Confusion

 Others have had success calling them out on Twitter and Instagram and have often gotten a quick response.

-What If My Clothes Fall Apart After 45 Days?
+Do This If Clothes Fall Apart After 45 Days

 ASOS told me that “if your clothes become faulty after 45 days you can return them back to us so that we can inspect it and we’ll send you update via email about your refund and outcome of the investigation.”